jakethorn/ShadingLanguageX/docs/LanguageSpecification.md

 With a single argument, the constructor will convert the argument to the type of the constructor.
 Currently, this simply compiles to the `convert` node.
 For information regarding supported conversions, see the MaterialX Standard Node document.

-### Notes

-ShadingLanguageX does not support implicit conversions.
-Explicit conversions can be achieved using constructors with a single argument.

 ### Example